lorcan2440/Simple-Truss-Calculator/README.md

   * [ ] Make the joints draggable
   * [ ] Make the loads/supports rotatable
   * [ ] Improve the speed of the calculator program if necessary (want 60 fps animations)

+* [ ] Extend the calculations further (no FEA)

+  Goal: to provide additional functionality to the results of the calculator.

+  * [ ] Calculate displacements using virtual work and display the deformed truss
+  * [ ] For bars in compression, show their buckled shapes with the option of taking into account an initial imperfection
+  * [ ] Add the option of using double-members to avoid buckling

 * [ ] Design a GUI

   Goal: to give all the functionality of the code using buttons and text fields.